ninjasource/rp-pico2w-examples/README.md

 sudo apt install libudev-dev
 ```

+Reason: your serial port needs root access.

+Error: After `Found pico serial on /dev/ttyACM0` message nothing happens and the program eventually terminates.

+Solution: look up how to access your serial port without root on your distro

 ## What is the `memory.x` file?

 One of the last steps in compilation is linking which is the process of assigning physical memory addresses to variables and code.